vaadin/hilla/scripts/generator/templates/template-release-note.md

 ## New and Noteworthy since Previous Hilla Update

-Hilla 2.2 introduces an innovative form hook for React with server-side validation, and improved hot reloading for faster development.
+Hilla 2.2 introduces a form hook for React with server-side validation, and improved hot reloading for faster development.

 ### New React form support